rbowen/presentations/mod_rewrite_training/slides.md

 * Defaults to 'off' and must be turned on in the scope where you wish to use it.
 * Usually reasonable to turn this on globally
+* Will need to turn it on per .htaccess file

 ---